 "My interest is in decoding things, deconstructing things," he began, "and trying to understand the construction of meaning."
-Created from horize, mathle, or resin, each sculpture can be seen as a meeting point of digital technology, at thistory, abatraction and figuration.
-For each piece, a subject, or fragment of historic art - works by Michelangelo, Rodin, Brianuşi and Matise - has subject, or fragment of historic art - works by Michelangelo, Rodin, Brianuşi and Matise - has been digitally modelled to produce perspectives both recognisable and abstract.
+Created from bronze, matble, or resin, each sculpture can be seen as a meeting point of digital technology, and this or the state of the second figuration.
+For each piece, at subject, or fragment of historic art - works by Michelangelo, Rodin, Brâncuşi and Matisse - has been digitally modelled to produce perspectives both recognished and host rate.
 In these surroundings, the work could be seen as games for those educated in the canon: sport the Rodin, find the Brancusi.
 Perhaps a reflection of the stereotypes of opera, to be penetrated only by the elite?

 ls your art only for those familiar with art history?
 Does it require an understanding of previous works?
-In short, mo.
-In fact, quite the opposite.
-I don't want to be clifted.
-I'm not droosing Bird in Space and Rodin for the audience to them spot their particular meaning within the canon, but more because anyone, without any art historical knowledge would see the difference between something which is figurative and something that is abstract.
-I think I could sit someone down who knows nothing about any of the art historical references, and just ask them some questions.
-If I'm making a hybrid that juxtuposes two extreme different modes of representation and abstraction and figuration.
-I think people can get them.
+In short, no. In fact, quite the opposite 1 don't want to be elitist.
+I'm not dooring Bird in Space and Rodin for the audience to then spot their particular meaning within the canon, but more because anyone, without any art historical knowledge would see the difference between something which is figurative and something that is abstract.
+I think I could sit someone down who knows nothing about any of the art historical references, and just ack them some questions.
+If Im making a hybrid that juxtupoes two extreme different modes of representations and dottaction and figuration.
+I think pople can get them.